KostasSar/terraform-beginner-bootcamp-2023/README.md

 - For variables: There is no need to replicate the validation and error steps, just declaring the variable type is enough.
 - For outputs: Output value on the root level, references the module to get its value.

+### Terraform files and paths

+It's possible to reference files and resources in the workspace using variables to avoid hardcoding file paths and making modules more versatile and adaptive.
+Some good examples are:
+* `path.root` is the filesystem path of the root module of the configuration.
+* `terraform.workspace` is the name of the currently selected ***workspace***.

 ## Sources

 * [Terraform Cloud - Managing Variables](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/variables/managing-variables#workspace-specific-variables)